kurtshuler/imac-5k-monitor-conversion/README.md

 <IMAGE>

 A closeup of the R1811 board and cable connections.
-The backlight cable configuration will change later, once I add the DZ-LP0818 board for the panel backlight.
+The backlight cable configuration will change later, once I add the DZ-LP0818 board to maintain/increase the panel backlight.
 <IMAGE>

 ## Power up: The panel works!
 Here is the R1811 board with the power on.
 <IMAGE>

 OSD!
 I flipped the panel and propped it up so I can see it.
-I used foam blocks underneath the protect it.
+I used foam blocks underneath to protect it.
 <IMAGE>

 Here's how to change the OSD language from Chinese to English: